Théodore Guérin: Cause for sainthood

-Miracles attributed to Guerin
+Attributed miracles

 The first miracle attributed to Guérin is said to have occurred in 1908.
 Before going to bed on 30 October, Sister of Providence Mary Theodosia Mug prayed at Guérin's crypt in the Church of the Immaculate Conception on the motherhouse grounds at Saint Mary-of-the-Woods for another sister who was ill.
 However, Mug herself suffered from damaged nerves in both arms and her right hand, breast cancer, and an abdominal tumor.
 When she awoke the next day, Sister Mary Theodosia was able to move her arms without pain, and the lump in her abdomen had disappeared.
 The cancer never returned.
 Sister Mary Theodosia died of old age in 1943 at the age of eighty-two.

 The second of the miracles attributed to Guérin involves Phil McCord of Terre Haute, Indiana, and occurred in January 2001.
 McCord, who had worked in facilities management for the Sisters of Providence, stopped by the Church of the Immaculate Conception and was drawn in by music from the pipe organ.
 After entering the church, McCord felt compelled to pray to Guérin, asking for strength to undergo surgery, a cornea transplant for his right eye to improve his failing eyesight (Previous eye surgeries did not fully restore his eyesight, which had deteriorated to a legally-blind status of 20–800 in one eye and 20–1000 in the other.)
 McCord returned to his home, and when he awoke the next morning, his vision, although still blurry, had improved.
 A follow-up visit with his eye doctor confirmed that McCord no longer needed the cornea transplant.
 With subsequent laser treatment, McCord's eyesight returned perfect, 20-20 vision.
 Ophthalmologists and others investigating the case could find no medical explanation for the change in his condition.
 In 2006 the Catholic cardinals at the Vatican reviewed and approved the findings in the case and declared the event a miracle, paving the way for the final step in Guérin's canonization process.